 Gent Gemapt is a a participative geotemporal platform for sharing, presenting and using digital heritage collections

-In the core of Gent Gemapt GhentCDH is working on an Urban Gazetteer of the city of Ghent.
+In the core of Gent Gemapt, GhentCDH is working on an Urban Gazetteer of the city of Ghent.
 An Urban Gazetteer is a list, a collection of 'places' (streets, buildings, monuments, water) with all their temporal and spatial properties.
-An Urban Gazetteer is an invaluable tools for organizing information for anyone who wants to do research or who wants to 'archive' the city history.
+An Urban Gazetteer is an invaluable tool for organizing information for anyone who wants to do research or who wants to 'archive' the city history.
 Gazetteers provide unique identifiers - in the form of URIs - enabling us to connect data coming from different digital sources, archives, and libraries more easily.